labs42io/clean-code-typescript/README.md

 ### Function arguments (2 or fewer ideally)

-Limiting the amount of function parameters is incredibly important because it makes testing your function easier.
+Limiting the number of function parameters is incredibly important because it makes testing your function easier.
 Having more than three leads to a combinatorial explosion where you have to test tons of different cases with each separate argument.

 One or two arguments is the ideal case, and three should be avoided if possible.
 Anything more than that should be consolidated.